10 Important Things to Look for in a Rattlesnake Fence Provider — The Definitive Buyer’s Guide to Snake Fencing

 Rattlesnake fencing isn’t meant to keep out most rattlesnakes, it should keep out all rattlesnakes, from the tiniest to largest ever found.
 That means that there are some pretty specific measurements that will get the job done.

-Here’s a great video showing how these standards can make a big difference in the end:
+Here are some great videos showing how these standards can make a big difference in the end:

 In our research, we found that, to do this, these are the most optimal specifications to keep rattlesnakes out of a yard: